Kotlin/dokka/README.md

   * `native`
   * `common`

-## Building Dokka
+## Building dokka

 Dokka is built with Gradle.
 To build it, use `./gradlew build`.
-Alternatively, open the project directory in IntelliJ IDEA and use the IDE to build and run Dokka.
+Alternatively, open the project directory in IntelliJ IDEA and use the IDE to build and run dokka.